 The aim of this course is to familiarise students with Moroccan Arabic (darija), the spoken dialect of Morocco.
+The first seminars focus on the specific sounds and pronunciation of Moroccan Arabic.
 The course provides students with basic grammar and vocabulary in order to practice their speaking skills in Moroccan Arabic.
 Theory and exercises are taken from Marokkaans Arabisch, een cursus voor zelfstudie en klassikaal gebruik by Jan Hoogland which is the handbook for this course.

 Students are expected to be able to express themselves and take part in conversations on topics of everyday life such as personal identification, living and housing, and food.